Bicycle Riding SchoolSchedule Lesson/Class

 |

-The Bicycle Riding School in Somerville, Massachusetts teaches people, 5 years old and older, to ride bicycles, including adults who never learned as children.
+The Bicycle Riding School in Somerville, Massachusetts teaches people, 5 years old and older, to ride bicycles.
 We organize group and individual lessons.
-If you can already ride, we can help you further develop your skills and ride safely in traffic.
-You can get an idea of what it means to people from the letters and press coverage we've gotten or looking at our Fun & Photos section.
+If you can already ride, we can help you ride safely in traffic.
+You can get an idea of what it means to people from the testimonials and press coverage we've gotten or from looking at our Fun & Photos section.

 We occasionally share our experiences as teachers in the Bicycle Riding School Diary.